SmineDDF/arch-qrbot/readme.md

 #### description
-serverless telegram bot running on serverless nodejs framework and aws bot creates qrcodes from text and links sent to it link hits are tracked and saved to aws dynamodb
+serverless telegram bot running on serverless nodejs framework and aws

+this bot creates qrcodes from text and links sent to it

+link hits are tracked and saved to aws dynamodb

 installation: